mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 <h2 id="introduction">Introduction</h2>
 This guide covers a wide spectrum of IMPORTANT topics in Rails.
 It does not cover any one topic too deeply.
 On the contrary, the goal is to introduce you to Rails conventions, not make you an expert in them.

 As you go through you may find yourself confused.
 This is ok.
 Rails is confusing at first.
 You may also find yourself angry (as I did), wondering why the hell we learned Sinatra just to switch to rails.
 Trust in knowing there is a good reason and your hatred for Rails will soon subside (NOTE: everything you learned in Sinatra is used in Rails, the wording is just a little different.
 Don't forget this.).
-Also trust in knowing this tutorial was created a fellow boot with only 7 weeks of programming under his belt.
-It's not perfect.
+Also trust in knowing this tutorial was created by a fellow boot with only 7 weeks of programming under his belt.
+It's not perfect...
 It is however pretty bad ass and is infinitely more than the Sea Lions and my cohort, the Banana Slugs, had as prep for our final chapter at DBC.
+(NOTE: we were not given any prep for phase 3 \#fail)

-So please be kind and please feel free to give back by forking this repo and adding your own thoughts or edits to improve the experience for future boots.
+If you are so inclined to give back and help improve this project, please do so.
+Forking this repo and adding your own thoughts or edits to improve the experience for future boots is greatly appreciated and I will do my best to add everyone's edits in.

 <h2 id="#things-you-should-know-to-succeed-in-phase-3">Things you should know to succeed in phase 3</h2>
 - Phase 3 is unlike any other phase